mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-2.md

 #### Exposing the app through a Kubernetes service

-The last remaining part is to create a service, which will take care of exposing the application (in particular a defined TCP port) to the outside world.
-In this case I used the type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) to achieve that the application will actually be accessible to the outside world.
+The last remaining part is to create a service which will take care of exposing the application (in particular a defined TCP port) to the outside world.
+In this case, I used the type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) to achieve that the application will actually be accessible to the outside world.
 A service in itself normally only exposes pods (or replica sets to be more precise) outside of the Kubernetes cluster.

 But we also want to bridge the gap to the world outside of the network that the GKE cluster lives in within the cloud infrastructure.
 This is where we leave the kubernetes world as this is actually an integration point with the cloud provider, which will then provision a corresponding Load Balancer from their offerings.
-But still, the API or abstraction to interact with stay in the Kubernetes world, which is pretty neat.
+But still, the API or abstraction to interact with stays in the Kubernetes world, which is pretty neat.

 This is just a very brief overview over the configuration of the Kubernetes deployment.
-Honestly this is where the Kubernetes magic starts to begin.
-But for the sake of simplicitly I will leave it at this point with this basic configuration.
+Honestly, this is where the Kubernetes magic starts to begin.
+But for the sake of simplicity I will leave it at this point with this basic configuration.
 You can dig much deeper into the configuration options of a Kubernetes deployment as this is out of scope for this article.

 #### Trigger the deployment with "kubectl"